zhiming99/rpc-frmwrk/logs.md

 ---
+[`Sat Apr 22 2023 10:14:15 AM Beijing`]
+1. We have modulized features `gmssl`, `openssl` `fuse3`, `auth`, `java`, `python`, and `testcases`.
+All the features are now pluggable at compile time, and can be disabled by adding a `--disable-xxx` when running script `configure` or `cfgsel`.
+2. We have improved the deployment utility by generating the server/client side installer with `rpcfg.py`, which is preferable to the previous `initcfg.json` file.
+And the installer can install the private keys and certs as well as the system settings.
+3. Next we will move on to add a new uxport to boast the streaming performance to the next level.

 [`Sat Apr 15 2023 11:06:44 PM Beijing`]
 1. The PR remove-lowlevel-rw-fuse is merged and closed.
 2. Next, I will continue to make `fuse` and `auth` modules compile-time pluggable.